Access to China Articles

 7. ICP Internet Contents Provider

-The company is issued an ICP license and ICP certification for internet content, such as domain names, apps, IP addresses, etc.
+The company is issued an ICP license and ICP certification for internet content, including domain names, apps, and IP addresses.

 8. Shipping to the Chinese Consumer

 Shipping goods to China is not as well established as shipping goods from China.
-The exception is the services offered by the Chinese e-Malls, i.e., TMall, Taobao, JDbuy, etc.
+The exception is the services offered by Chinese e-Malls, such as Tmall, Taobao, JDbuy, etc.

 Once the goods arrive at the clearing centre in China, the consumer can track the shipment process on their mobile apps.